curityio/istio-demo-installation/README.md

 ## Issue 2: Slow Startup

-- PODS take 5 to 10 minutes to reach a ready state
+Curity PODS take 5 to 10 minutes to reach a ready state and are quite a bit slower than usual.\
+I need to understand how to troubleshoot this better.

 ## Current State

 - Deployment produces a working Admin UI
-- Runtime Node connects to Admin Node after a while
+- Runtime Node connects to Admin Node after 5 to 10 minutes - but not always
-- Runtime Node connection works externally but no metadata is returned
+- Runtime Node connection works externally but no OIDC metadata is returned
-- Cannot call admin node inside the cluster though it has worked before
+- Cannot call admin node inside the cluster - though it has worked before
-- Cannot call runtime node inside the cluster
+- Cannot call runtime node inside the cluster - this has never worked

 ## Tasks

 - Upgrade to a MySql connection and 2 runtime nodes
 - Get the backup script working with data for john.doe test user
 - Get HAAPI web sample working
-- Automate the update to the cluster job
+- Use the [yq tool](https://github.com/mikefarah/yq) to automate the update to apply the annotation to the cluster job